home-assistant/home-assistant.io/source/_components/notify.homematic_signalgen.markdown

 {% configuration %}
 address:
-  description: The address of your homematic signal generator.
+  description: The address of your Homematic signal generator.
 The address is the serial number of the device shown in the CCU in the `devices` section in the column `serial number`.
   required: true
   type: string
 value: